isacrisma/Forecasting-Temperature/README.md

 ## Project
-In this project, I developed a Climate Prediction Model using the Temperature Variation Dataset of Earth to analyse, observe and develop a model to predict temperature development in Århus, Denmark.
+In this project, I developed a Climate Prediction Model using the Temperature Variation Dataset of Earth to analyse, observe and develop a model to predict temperature development in Munich, Germany.

 ## Tools
 <div>